Arts

 Ishikawa Tairo / Two hanging scrolls of Tiger and Dragon

-This is a dragon and tiger painting that follows the style of the Kano school, but has a unique expression on each face.
-The expression on the tiger's face seems to express its strong will to win, which is very appealing.
+Although this dragon and tiger painting follows the style of the Kano school, the expression of each face shows its originality.
+The tiger's face seems to express its strong will to win, which is very appealing.

 more